torkelo/jest-class-spec/README.md

 # Jest class spec

 Write tests using a class.
 The constructur works as beforeEach, meaning a new instance is created for every test method.
 Methods starting with `should` are seen as test methods (it/test in jest).
-See how tests can access variables defined in the class.
+This allows tests to access variables defined in the setup block.

 ```typescript
 runSpec(